 The social aspect of classes is really important to a lot of group class goers.
 So, make it fun!
 According to our research, the social aspect of class is often more important than the workout.

 Keep connected with your crew

-Sometimes online classes is just about keeping your relationships going.
+Sometimes online classes are just about keeping your relationships going.
 Your clients will know you are there for them.
-If you can't replace the performance of a workout in your gym or studio, you can still keep your clients personal momentum and mental health going.
+If you can't replace the performance of a workout in your gym or studio, you can still keep your clients' personal momentum and mental health going.